skupperproject/skupper-console/README.md

 ## Status

-Skupper Console is currently in Tech Preview.
 Please access the Web console demo by clicking [here](https://skupper-console-vry5.vercel.app/#/topology).

 This demo is synchronized with the latest version of the Skupper or a modified version of it, using the current main branch.